Zoo Photography Workshop

 The Zoo is a great place to practice wildlife photography before heading out into the open local wildlands or African safaris.
 We’ll go over the various camera settings and techniques needed to get great images.

-Join me for a five-hour session at either the San Francisco or Oakland Zoo.
-In addition to seeing in a different way I will help you with proper camera settings and photographic techniques.
+Join me for a four-hour session at either the San Francisco or Oakland Zoo.
+In addition to seeing in a different way, I will help you with proper camera settings and photographic techniques.
 This is a great setting for learning wildlife photography in the field as well.

 This is for 35mm DSLR and MFT type cameras.

-Bring your longest lens you have.
-I suggest a minimum 300mm.
+Bring the longest lens you have.
+I suggest a minimum of 300mm.
 (My favorite here is my 100-400 zoom.
 I use a teleconverter as well for portrait shots.
-A wide angle lens is quite handy as well.
+A wide-angle lens is quite handy as well.
 Tripods can be unwieldy in this environment and are not allowed, however, mono-pods are handy and are ok.

 You will be responsible for your meals (we’ll take a lunch break at the cafe) & transportation….